 Is it possible to keep coffee in the refrigerator?
 Yes, coffee may be kept in the refrigerator.
 Coffee that has been refrigerated should keep its quality for up to a week, though the flavor will vary.
 All you need is an airtight container, ideally made of glass.

-Coffee does go bad, as it absorbs other scents and loses its taste when exposed to light.
-As a result, it is really unfortunate if the coffee is not properly preserved.
+- Coffee does go bad, as it absorbs other scents and loses its taste when exposed to light.

 Is refrigerating coffee safe?